Terms of Engagement

 We may refuse to accept payments of sums in cash.

-If we act on instructions from National Crime Agency (NCA) or other reputable authority not to complete or progress the transaction, we will not be liable to you for any loss which occurs as a result of that instruction.
+If we act on instructions from NCA or other reputable authority not to complete or progress the transaction we will not be liable to you for any loss which occurs as a result of that instruction.